Community Health Services; General Practice; Health system performance assessment; Public Health; Social Determinants of Health

 - Family Medicine and Community Health

-From my professional background I am a Family Doctor and Public Health expert.
-My research and teaching focuses are on primary health care, family medicine, health systems research, and public health.
-Since I am particularly interested in Community-Oriented Primary Care (COPC) approaches, I am collaborating closely with the Duke University, Division of Family and Community Medicine, NC, USA and at the Ghent University in Belgium.
+I am Associate Professor at the Department of General Practice and Family Medicine, GP/Family Doctor and Public Health expert.
+My research and teaching focuses at the university are primary health care, family medicine, health systems research, health services research and public health.
+Since I am particularly interested in the evidence-based development and strengthening of the Primary Care sector including Community-Oriented Primary Care (COPC) approaches, I am collaborating closely with the Duke University, Division of Family and Community Medicine, NC, USA and at the Ghent University in Belgium.
 Research in this area is highly complex and therefore, I am experience in qualitative, quantitative as well as mixed-method approaches.
-I am the Austrian representative of the European General Practice Research Network and advisory board member of the European Forum for Primary Care.
+I am the Austrian representative of the European General Practice Research Network, board member of the European Forum for Primary Care and founding member of the Austrian forum for Primary Care.
 In the last years, I have been the Austrian coordinator of several large-scale EU-funded research projects which mainly focus on the quality and structure of Primary Health Care Systems worldwide.
+In addition, I am intensively involved in the development of the medical curriculum, e.g. due to my role as curriculum coordinator for the KPJ in General Practice.

 Techniques, methods & infrastructure